voila-dashboards/voila/docs/deploy.md

 also automatically shutdown if it is idle.

 ::{note}
-Even easier than going through the following steps, you can just press on this button to make your own deployment from the available template.
+Even easier than going through the following steps, you can just press this button to make your own deployment from the available template.
 This will create a fork of the Github template that you can then fill with your Notebooks and dependencies:
 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/3u09WA?referralCode=jQGRe8)